 The number of supervisory positions a management board member or supervisory board member is allowed to hold at large legal entities is limited by the DCC.
 In principle, a management board member may hold a maximum of two positions as a supervisory board member in addition to his or her management board position; for a supervisory board member, the limit is five supervisory positions, with a position as a management board or supervisory board chairperson counting as two.

-Under the Code, the approval of the supervisory board is required for a management board member of the company intending to accept a supervisory board membership elsewhere.14
+Under the Code, the approval of the supervisory board is required for a management board member of the company intending to accept a supervisory board membership elsewhere.13

 Over and above these measures to improve the quality of management and supervision, rules to promote gender diversity within the management boards and supervisory boards of large companies have applied in the Netherlands since 1 January 2013, the target being that the board is at least 30 per cent female and 30 per cent male.
-The rules are of a comply or explain nature: if the target is not met, this will not lead to the imposition of sanctions, but an explanation must be given in the management report as to why the target was not met and what steps will be taken towards meeting it.
-In November 2020, a bill, to be implemented in stages, was submitted to the Dutch Parliament, introducing a 30 per cent quota for both women and men for the supervisory boards of listed companies.
-If a man is appointed to a vacancy on a supervisory board where fewer than 30 per cent of the seats are occupied by women, the appointment would be declared invalid and the vacancy would remain open.
+As from 1 January 2022, a 30 per cent quota applies for both women and men for the supervisory boards of Dutch companies with a listing in The Netherlands.
+If a man is appointed to a vacancy on a supervisory board where fewer than 30 per cent of the seats are occupied by women, the appointment would be declared invalid.
 Additionally, large companies are required to set their own ambitious targets for the boardroom and senior management.
 The target must exceed the board's current percentage of women and should be increased gradually.
-Since legislative processes may be rather lengthy, entry into force is not expected before the end of 2021, at the earliest.

-Narrower in scope but still relevant, Directive 2014/95/EU requires large companies to have a description of the diversity policy applied in relation to the undertaking's administrative, management and supervisory bodies.17 The Non-Financial Reporting Directive was implemented in Dutch law and entered into force on 1 January 2017.18 Diversity under this Directive has a wider significance than gender alone, but also includes, inter alia, background, expertise, nationality and experience.
+Narrower in scope but still relevant, the Non-Financial Reporting Directive (NFRD) requires certain large companies to have a description of the diversity policy applied in relation to the undertaking's administrative, management and supervisory bodies.14 Diversity under this Directive has a wider significance than gender alone, but also includes, inter alia, background, expertise, nationality and experience.